mramshaw/Kubernetes/README.md

 As with __Docker__ it is possible to run __Kubernetes__ locally, which definitely has some advantages.

-For one thing, all of the cloud providers have extensive (and very cluttered) dashboards whereas the command _'__minikube dashboard__'_ will pop open a browser populated with a much less cluttered dashboard (making it much easier to see what is going on).
+For one thing, all of the cloud providers have extensive (and very cluttered) dashboards whereas the command <kbd>minikube dashboard</kbd>
+will pop open a browser populated with a much less cluttered dashboard (making it much easier to see what is going on).

 ## Tools

 ![minikube logo with name](./minikube_logo_with_name.svg)

-There are 3 main tools, __kubeadm__, __kubectl__, and __minikube__.
+There are 3 main tools: `kubeadm`, `kubectl`, and `minikube`.

-For setting up local clusters or for provisioning VMs, __kubeadm__ is probably useful.
+For setting up local clusters or for provisioning VMs, `kubeadm` is probably useful.

 [If you go this route, make sure to use your *best* machine for the __master__ node, as it is a single point of failure (multi-master clusters *may* be in the works but are not yet a reality as of Kubernetes 1.8).
-If the ___etcd___ on the master node breaks, not much else will work properly either.
-You should probably back up this 'etcd' on a regular basis too.
+If the `etcd` on the master node breaks, not much else will work properly either.
+You should probably back up this `etcd` on a regular basis too.
 Maybe with a Kubernetes cronjob.]

-However, for most purposes - including dealing with cloud providers (such as AWS, Azure, GCP, etc) - kubeadm is probably not necessary.
+However, for most purposes - including dealing with cloud providers (such as AWS, Azure, GCP, etc) - `kubeadm` is probably not necessary.
 It seems to be more of an installation and administration tool.

-Having dabbled with all 3 of the listed providers, I can confirm that it is not necessary to install __kubectl__ locally either.
+Having dabbled with all 3 of the listed providers, I can confirm that it is not necessary to install `kubectl` locally either.

-[Each of the cloud providers recommends that you install their command-line toolset, which definitely make a lot of things simpler, however it ___should___ be possible to perform all needed functions from a web interface (navigating said dashboard is generally non-trivial however).
-When operating in the cloud you will use a provided kubectl, so no need to have it installed locally.]
+[Each of the cloud providers recommends that you install their CLI (or command-line toolset), which definitely makes a lot of things simpler, however it ___should___ be possible to perform all needed functions from a web interface (navigating said dashboard is generally non-trivial however).
+When operating in the cloud you will use a provided `kubectl`, so generally no need to have it installed locally.]

-For local familiarization, __minikube__ is the way to go - and it requires __kubectl__.
+For local familiarization, `minikube` is the way to go - and it requires `kubectl`.

-[Minikube is really the local equivalent of a cloud providers command-line toolset.]
+[Minikube is really the local equivalent of a cloud provider's command-line toolset.]

-Using __minikube__ also requires installing some form of virtualization; for linux either __VirtualBox__ or __KVM__ [I chose VirtualBox].
+Using `minikube` also requires installing some form of virtualization; for linux either __VirtualBox__ or __KVM__ [I chose VirtualBox].

 Using either of these probably requires enabling either __VT-x__ or __AMD-v__ hardware virtualization in your __BIOS__.